Wind-River/cloud-platform-deployment-manager/README.md

 The playbook is designed to download a copy of the latest Deployment Manager Helm chart from this repo.
-If a specific version needs to be used or if the Helm chart has simply already been stored locally, then a playbook variable can be overridden to provide an alternative source for the chart.
+If a specific version needs to be used or if the Helm chart has simply already been stored locally, then a playbook variable must be overridden to provide an alternative source for the chart.

 To override the location of the chart to a local file simply set the ```manager_chart_source```